 We call them “Bounty Series” because that’s who they’re for—competition level riders who plan on meticulously tweaking and prepping every inch of their machine before they hit the bounty hole or climb that bounty hill.

 If you’re in it to take home the cash at all costs, then bounty series is right for you.
-Grease them before every ride and they’ll stand up to whatever you throw at them.
+Grease them up before you take on the next hole and they’ll stand up to whatever you throw at them.

 Our U-Series U-joints are the closest option to your OEM prop shaft U-joints.
 They use needle bearings to rotate and they’re sealed against the elements.
 The dimensions are identical to your OEM joints as well.
 But they’ve got one big trick up their sleeve—they’re made with 4340 chromoly steel.